netguru-code-college/vol2-alpha/README.md

 ### Code style

 The project is checked by **Rubocop**.
-Make it sure it passes the tests, I guess.
+Make sure it passes the tests, I guess.